 Proprietors John and Nancy Welter are keen to replicate an atmosphere of leisure and re-creation.
 With considerable experience hosting international university students in the past, they definitely know how to extend a welcome and to provide creature comforts for their guests.
 Extensive renovations have restored the look and the feel of Pemberley House.
 New bedsteads, mattress sets, bed linens, fluffy towels and accoutrements will set the tone for those staying at Pemberley House—along with its beautiful and functional French Provincial furnishings throughout.
 The Welter’s keen eye for quality antiques is evident—this grand old home has received a face-lift and a makeover.

-Providing beautiful rooms, delicious food, efficient amenities, and a friendly atmosphere are the goals of the Welters.
+Providing five beautiful rooms, delicious food, efficient amenities, and a friendly atmosphere are the goals of the Welters.
 They are people who enjoy people.
-Positive guest experience is the raison d’etre for all they do, for all they offer those who come through the elegant entrance of their home—designed to be their guests’ home while there.
+A positive guest experience is the raison d’etre for all they do, for all they offer those who come through the elegant entrance of their home—designed to be their guests’ home while there.
 Visitors have the option of touring local attractions or enjoying indoor activities as well as badminton, volley ball, bocce, or croquet on Pemberley’s expansive lawns.
 It’s all about a relaxed, countryside experience and the pleasures of a small but progressive community.